-

 Carolyn Applegate, M.G.C., C.G.C.

-- Carolyn Applegate is the Genetic Counselor Manager at the Johns Hopkins University, McKusick-Nathans Department of Genetic Medicine (IGM).
+- Carolyn Applegate is the Genetic Counselor Manager at the McKusick-Nathans Institute and Department of Genetic Medicine at Johns Hopkins.
 Carolyn has over ten years of clinical experience providing genetic counseling in general genetics clinics as well as specialty clinics including Epigenetics and Chromatin disorders, disorders of telomere shortening, hematologic malignancies, and retinal disorders.
 She also provides consent and return of results to individuals and families enrolled in the Center for Mendelian Genomics, a research project aimed to discover the genetic basis to Mendelian traits and conditions.
 In addition to providing clinical supervision to students within the medical field, she created and continues to teach students in the first Genetic Assistant online certificate program.
 Carolyn has also championed enactment of law to license genetic counselors in the state of Maryland.
 She is a diplomate of the American Board of Genetic Counseling, on the Board of Directors of the National Society of Genetic Counselors, and a founding member of the Maryland DC Society of Genetic Counselors.

 - Fiallos K, Applegate C, Mathews DJH, Bollinger J, Bergner AL, James CA. Choices for return of primary and secondary genomic research results of 790 members of families with Mendelian disease.